2cloudlab/harness-test-framework-go/README.md

 })
 ```

 The other is `config.json`, which contains parameters you specify to control Task scheduler and Task.
-The format is shown below:
+The format is `json` and the details is shown below:

 ```json
 [